News and Commentary

-One of the basic principles behind proper estate planning is to help ensure decedents’ hard-earned wealth passes to their heirs in the most tax-efficient manner, which often means minimizing exposure to federal estate and gift taxes.
+One of the basic principles behind proper estate planning is to help ensure that decedents’ hard-earned wealth passes to their heirs in the most tax-efficient manner, which often means minimizing exposure to federal estate and gift taxes.
 While there are a variety of trust vehicles and other strategies individuals may use to achieve this goal, a spousal lifetime access trust (SLAT) offers grantors the flexibility to not only remove assets and their future appreciation from their taxable estates to reduce estate tax liabilities at death but to also retain access to and control over those assets during their lifetimes.

 A SLAT can be a good option for high-net-worth couples who wish to reduce their exposure to estate tax at death but are not comfortable making significant gifts to their children during life.
 This is especially true when one or both spouses will need access to trust assets to cover daily expenses or rising medical costs in the future.